 Geothermal utilizes the heat stored in the earth from the sun’s energy.
 In order to capture this heat energy a geothermal system requires multiple heat transfers to move the heat from the earth into usable heat for your home.
 Therefore reducing the number of heat transfers directly increases heat output.
-In a traditional water geothermal design there is a total of 3 heat transfers, whereas Waterless Geothermal only has 2 heat transfers.
-By reducing the number of heat transfers, a Waterless Geothermal gains extra heat that would normally be wasted.
+In a traditional water geothermal design there is a total of 3 heat transfers, whereas a direct exchange (DX) geothermal only has 2 heat transfers.
+By reducing the number of heat transfers, a DX geothermal gains extra heat that would normally be wasted.
 Eliminating waste, results into higher heat output.
 More heat means less run time, lower operating cost, better comfort, and bigger savings than a standard water geothermal design.

 A Standard Geothermal System has three heat transfers

 Step 1: The heat from the earth is transferred into the geothermal loop fluid which is a water/antifreeze solution.
 A water geothermal design requires a water circulating pump to achieve this process.

 Step 2: The heat is transferred from the water/antifreeze solution to the refrigerant (Freon) inside the geothermal unit.
 This step requires an extra heat exchanger to achieve this process, which can be very costly to repair when they fail.